Robert E. Pearson: Movie career

-and Hawaiian Split.
+and Claws (1977).
 The movie, The Devil and LeRoy Bassett starring Don Epperson, premiered at the Brown Grand Theatre in Concordia, Kansas, where Robert previously had lived.
 This was the last movie to be shown at the theater before its restoration.

 Paintings

 Throughout his film and television career, Pearson wrote poetry and created art in his spare time.
 He lived in Clay Center, Kansas, and painted oils and acrylics nearly every day and regularly exhibited his work in regional galleries.

 Pearson had Parkinson's disease for nearly a decade, was blind in his right eye and legally blind in his left eye, plus he was color-blind his entire life.
 This made his ability to create paintings even more extraordinary.

 Personal life

 As of 2004, a family member's obituary reported he was still living in Clay Center, Kansas.

 He died on July 4, 2009, in Clay Center, Kansas.